leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/3greimasam_actantial_model_greimas.md

 ---
+UID: 3GreimasAM
+Title: Actantial Model
 Author: Greimas
 Date: 27/08/2024
-ELEMENT: PERSPECTIVES
 Last Edited: 9/4/2024, 3:40:36 AM
 Prima-Forma:
 - artifex
 - character
-Summary: "Greimas's Actantial Model is a structuralist framework that identifies six\
-  \ key roles in narratives\u2014Subject, Object, Sender, Receiver, Helper, and Opponent\u2014\
-  allowing for the analysis of how characters and abstract entities interact to drive\
-  \ the story.
-This model offers a systematic way to examine narrative structures\
-  \ and is widely applied across various media and disciplines."
+Summary: "Greimas's Actantial Model is a structuralist framework that identifies six  key roles in narrativesSubject, Object, Sender, Receiver, Helper, and Opponent allowing for the analysis of how characters and abstract entities interact to drive  the story.
+This model offers a systematic way to examine narrative structures  and is widely applied across various media and disciplines."
-Title: Actantial Model
-UID: 3GreimasAM
+ELEMENT: PERSPECTIVES

 ---
 ### Title: **Greimas's Actantial Model**